abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 four foundations of mindfulness are an overarching framework to attend to.

-There’s a discourse (M 19) where the Buddha talks about establishing mindfulness on particular skillful, wholesome thoughts and being able to hold that exclusively for a day, or a night, or a day and a night: establishing the mind in that, discerning what’s skillful and unskillful, and then committing to the wholesome thoughts.
+There’s a discourse where the Buddha talks about establishing mindfulness on particular skillful, wholesome thoughts and being able to hold that exclusively for a day, or a night, or a day and a night: establishing the mind in that, discerning what’s skillful and unskillful, and then committing to the wholesome thoughts (M19).
 But then the mind gets tired, so then it’s necessary to return to a place of stillness or stability.

 One has to recognize clearly and engage skillfully in the recitation of